jeffthomasiii/Just-a-Thought-Blog/_posts/2025-09-04-you-him-and-i.md

 But Scripture reminds us: *“God is love”* (1 John 4:8).
 He is the Source.
 Without Him, what we call “love” is conditional.
 It says, *I’ll give as long as you give.
 I’ll stay as long as I’m fulfilled.* That isn’t love, it’s a bargain.

-True love, the kind that bears all things, believes all things, hopes all things, endures all things (1 Corinthians 13:7)—comes only from God.
+True love, the kind that bears all things, believes all things, hopes all things, endures all things (1 Corinthians 13:7), comes only from God.
 It’s His character shared with us.
 Without Him, we’re left grasping for a shadow.
 With Him, we find the substance that sustains a covenant through seasons of joy and seasons of trial alike.

 ### The Mystery We Carry